Ryan Lochte: Sponsorships

 In January 2017, active-wear maker TYR Sport, Inc. signed Lochte to his first major professional swimming sponsorship deal since the Lochtegate scandal.

 In November 2019, Lochte revealed to Alex Rodriguez on an episode of CNBC's Back In The Game that he once made "well over $1 million" a year and also earned $75,000 from a single sponsor.
 However, he also stated to Rodriguez that his scandals – which resulted in his suspension and losing his sponsors – and lavish spending resulted in him suffering significant financial losses.
 He was forced to sell his 4200 sqft home and now resides in a 1800 sqft apartment.
 He also estimated that he had only about $20,000 in savings.

 Protests

 In July 2021, Lochte spoke about his stance not supporting protests at athletic events in advance of the 2020 Summer Olympics.
 This reiterated sentiments Lochte shared concerning the safety and security of individuals after protesters targeting him stormed the stage during one of his performances on the television show Dancing with the Stars in September 2016.

-Friendships

-Lochte is good friends with longtime teammates Conor Dwyer and Michael Phelps.

 Marriage and fatherhood

-Despite rumors in the Australian press linking Lochte with Australian swimmer Blair Evans, Lochte's mother, Ileana, confirmed to Us Weekly in a July 28, 2012, interview that her son was "too busy" to be in a relationship.

 During the 2016 Summer Olympics, Lochte revealed that he was in a relationship with Playboy Playmate of the Month for July 2015 Kayla Rae Reid, whom he first got in touch with via Instagram.
-They became engaged in October 2016, and Reid gave birth to a son named Caiden Zane Lochte on June 8, 2017.
-Lochte and Reid married in an at-home civil ceremony in January 2018, and followed it with a formal wedding ceremony in front of family and friends on September 9, 2018.
-On November 30, 2018, they announced they were expecting their second child.
-On December 23, 2018, they announced they were having a girl.
-Their daughter, Liv Rae, was born on June 17, 2019.
-On December 9, 2022, they announced they were expecting their third child.
+They became engaged in October 2016, and were married in an at-home civil ceremony in January 2018.
+The couple have three children together.
+In March 2025, Kayla filed for divorce from Lochte.